Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 4. **Interest-driven reading and writing**

-I like to keep some slack in my life, for
+I like to keep some slack in my life, for purely interest-driven reading and writing.

 Kinds of days